DebasishSahoo10/The-Look-Shop/README.md

 - **SPA** (with the help of React Router this app can do everything without a reload after the first render)
 - **Authorisation and Private Routes** (some routes in the app are private and can't be accessed without a login. and as of authorisation goes, we can signup and then login or can just use Test Credential button)
 - **React Context** (to make a single state accessible to every route/component in the app, things like AUTH, Product Database and Filters put in as Contexts)
+- **Razorpay Integration** (When you click on Checkout button Razorpay will pop up.
+Currently it works in Test Mode of Razorpay API.)
+- **Debouncing in Search** (Search will only work if time between two key presses is 500ms.
+It is used to limit API calls to reduce stress on backend)
 - **MockBee Backend** (this gives us place to put database and APIs to get it or manage it)
 - **Responsive** (the whole app is responsive to every type of screen widths from desktop screens to foldable)
 - **React Toastify** (Visual UI Pieces like action buttons gives you a toast (visual confirmation) when you click on them)